-It helps a company add certain features to their product that would increase customer satisfaction without costing a fortune.
-According to the Kano Model Analysis, there are 3 types of attributes to products:
+The Kano Model Analysis taps into customers’ emotions and needs to improve product development.
+It helps a company add certain features to its product that would increase customer satisfaction without costing a fortune.
+According to the Kano Model Analysis, there are three types of attributes to products:

-- Performance attributes;
+- Performance (satisfiers)

-- Excitement attributes, a.k.a.
-Delighters.
+- Excitement (delighters)

-“Kano Analysis is of major importance to developing new products and services.
-It helps companies understand customer needs and make sure they have a competitive edge before launching them on the market.
+Kano Analysis is an indispensable part of developing new products and services.
+It helps companies understand customer needs and ensure a competitive edge before launching them on the market.
 The threshold attributes are the basic features a customer expects from the product.
-The performance attributes also called “satisfiers”, are additional features that increase customer satisfaction.
-And “delighters” are the elements of surprise that can really increase the product’s competitive edge.”
+The performance attributes (or satisfiers) are additional features that increase customer satisfaction.
+And delighters are the elements of surprise that can increase the product’s competitive edge.

-13. What are the most important SDLC models?
+9. What are the most important SDLC models?

 How to Answer